-Join David Hobby for an in-depth discussion in this video A roadmap for the course, part of The Traveling Photographer: Fundamentals.
+Join David Hobby for an in-depth discussion in this video A roadmap for the course, part of The Traveling Photographer: The Basics.

 20 years ago, I was fairly green.
 I was shooting film.
 Black and white film actually, to be specific.
 And this, this was my classroom.
 The light table was where photographers hung out and got social.
 And that's why we're starting here.
 We would spend hours literally looking at our negatives over, over the light table through the loop.
 And you might be editing your film.
 And another photographer would come up and start editing her film or his film, and you'd just start talking.
 Like, Oh, oh, check this out.
 What do you think of this?
 Oh, what do you think of that?
 And you throw stuff back and forth.